aldor007/mort/doc/Configuration.md

 ### Transform

-Transform section describe if and what operation should be processed on image.
+This section describes, if and what operation can be applied to an image.

-There are 3 kinds of transforms configuration:
+There are 3 ways to determine which operation should be applied to an image:
 #### Presets

 ```yaml
 kind: "presets"
 ```
-In this kind you have to define matching regexp for request path (path without bucket name).
-In regexp you have to add two matching groups - presetName, parent.
+In this kind you have to define a matching regexp for request path (path without bucket name).
+In this regexp you have to add two matching groups - presetName, parent.
 * presetName is a name of preset that should be performed on given image(parent).
 * parent is a image original on which we are performing operations